|

 What's the Polish train like?

-The Polish train between Warsaw & Mockava is a modern air-conditioned Intercity (IC) train, 1st & 2nd class, reservation compulsory.
+The Polish train between Krakow, Warsaw & Mockava is a modern air-conditioned Intercity (IC) train called the Hancza, with 1st & 2nd class seats, reservation compulsory.
 The train will be shown on the departure boards at Krakow & Warsaw as going to Mockava.
+The Hancza is named after a lake in the Suwalki region.

-The 2nd class cars are a mix of cars with open-plan seating and cars with classic 6-seat compartments.
-The 1st class car is a classic compartment car with side corridor and 6-seat compartments.
-Luggage goes on the racks above your seat, or on the floor.
-A refreshment trolley goes up & down the train between Warsaw & Szepietowo, about 1½ hours out of Warsaw.
+The 2nd class cars are a mix of cars with open-plan seating and one car with classic 6-seat compartments.
+The 1st class car is a compartment car with side corridor and 6-seat compartments.
+Luggage goes on the racks above your seat (all cars) or (only in the open-plan cars) racks at the car ends.

 What's the Lithuanian train like?

-At the affordable end, try the highly-rated Grotthuss Boutique Hotel, in a historic building on a medieval street in the old town, 11 minutes walk from the station, see walking map.
+Grotthuss Boutique Hotel (above): At the affordable end, the highly-rated Grotthuss Boutique Hotel is in a historic building on a medieval street in the old town, just 11 minutes walk from the station, see walking map.
+I found this hotel delightfully quirky, I had a large room with old-school comfort (above right), the exact opposite of all today's corporate chain hotels.
+The hotel has a small wine bar next to reception, a welcome feature!

-Or the Shakespeare Boutique Hotel, housed in a renovated 17th century palace in the old town 50m from Cathedral Square, also with great reviews.
+Shakespeare Boutique Hotel: Or try the Shakespeare Boutique Hotel, housed in a renovated 17th century palace in the old town 50m from Cathedral Square, also with great reviews.
 It's a 26-minute walk from the station, you may want to take a taxi!